vyakimov/local_ancestry/README.md

 * `phase.sh` will run Beagle
 * `make_rfmix_input.py` will create the necessary files for RFMix by taking Beagle output
 * `run_rfmix.sh` will run RFMix
+* `plot_local_ancestry.py` will take RFMix output and generate local ancestry plots

+(Note, RFMix was partly run on the computerome.
+The same parameters were used as run_rfmix.sh)